 Students may call (570) 674-6311 or log onto e-MU for information regarding the closing of the university.
 If the university is to be closed, open for part of a day, or placed on compressed schedule because of weather or other unforeseen events, the decision will be made as soon as possible and posted on the portal and relayed promptly to local television stations.
 Individual class cancellations are posted on e-MU by the vice president of academic affairs office as they are reported.
-To locate the list of cancellations, click on the Campus Services tab under "From the Academic Affairs Office."
+To locate the list of cancellations, click on the Academics/Academic Affairs tab.